Aviation Safety Policy? More than Just Empty Words...

-Document that the policy was reviewed.
+A document that the policy was reviewed.
 Place "Last reviewed by xxxx" and "Date" artifacts onto the document so auditors can see this policy is a living, breathing document.

-Start From a Template When Creating or Revising a Safety Policy
+Start from a Template When Creating or Revising a Safety Policy

 Don't bother recreating the wheel when creating your safety policy.
 You will be wasting considerable time.
 Start with a template.
 Templates are also useful when reviewing an existing safety policy.
 After all, every ICAO compliant aviation safety management system (SMS) must have a mechanism in place to ensure all policies and procedures are reviewed regularly.

 Reviewing aviation policies and procedures doesn't have to be elaborate.
 Either put a reminder into your work calendar or schedule the task with your aviation SMS software tool of choice.
-More popular, full-featured aviation SMS software tools have built-in safety policies and procedures modules that make your policies and procedures available to.
+More popular, full-featured aviation SMS software tools have built-in safety policies and procedures modules that make your policies and procedures available too.

 Final Thoughts on Aviation Safety Policies